himanshukj17122000/APIs-Vscode-Extension/README.md

 - Type "Get API List" to start the extension.
 An Input bar will show up.
 Choose the category you want to look for.

 - A new file "APIlist.json" will be created that will include the different APIs that can be found under that category.
+You can also change the file name by entering the name in the input box that pops up.
+Example: "Business, business" would make a file named business.json and have information about Business related APIs in it.

 - Type the command again and choose a different category to get other APIs.